garrlicbread/Instagram-DM-Bot/README.md

 ## Notes:
 1) The script executes on Firefox so it's webdriver i.e. Geckodriver.exe is used.
 To use the script on any other browser, please download the relevant drivers.
 2) The speed of the script depends on the speed of the Internet.
 If it's too slow, the program might fail.
-3) Not every meeded element is of the same type, sometimes the script looks for XPATHS, sometimes it looks for CSS Selectors.
-These elements were decided after conducting vigorous trial and errors
+3) Not every needed element is of the same type, sometimes the script looks for XPATHS, sometimes it looks for CSS Selectors.
+These elements were decided after conducting vigorous trials and errors.

 ## Selenium documentation:
 https://selenium-python.readthedocs.io/